Fan Survey · Round One

 01

 The most mentioned specific mechanic.
 Extra points for picking players owned by a small percentage of managers.
+A feature seen in Champions League Fantasy, LaLiga Fantasy, Aerial Fantasy.
 Rewards genuine knowledge and stops every squad looking identical.

 02